nirtamir2/dotfiles/README.md

 Now map raycast key to spotlight key cmd + space.

 karabiner-elements - use https://ke-complex-modifications.pqrs.org/#right_option_to_hyper recipe - Right Option Key → Hyper Key (⌃⌥⇧⌘)
+I created a repository with my config https://github.com/nirtamir2/karabiner but I may move it here

 Now open fig. install it.
 And remember to run